mujtabax18/mujtabax18/README.md

 - 👋 Hi, I’m Muhammad Mujtaba
-- 👀 I’m interested in Machine Learning, Flutter Android Development,Go Development
+- 👀 I’m interested in Machine Learning, Flutter Android Development
-- 🌱 I’m currently learning Flutter, Machine Learning
+- 🌱 I’m working as senior Flutter Developer and using laravel for backend development of apis
 - 💞️ I’m looking to collaborate on Flutter
 - 📫 How to reach me , Mujtabax18@gmail.com